 Piramide Cestia (The Pyramid of Caius Cestus)

-While a pyramid might seem like an odd sight in Rome today, it was built when Romans were mad for all things Egyptian.
+While a pyramid might seem odd in Rome today, it was built when Romans were mad for everything Egyptian.
 They used several obelisks and pyramids to decorate monuments around the city.
 The construction of the marble-covered pyramid took 330 days.
 Sometime later, it was incorporated into the Aurelian Wall.
-After an extensive restoration, itโs now open to the public.
+After an extensive restoration, it’s now open to the public.

-The Pyramid of Cestus dates somewhere between 18 and 12 BC as a tomb for Caius Cestius, a man of power, wealth and influence.
-Itโs the only surviving example of Roman pyramids.
-Pope Alexander VI dismantled the larger pyramid of Romulus during the 16th century to build steps of St. Peter’s Basilica.
-It shows us that some Roman ruins today look more Egyptian than Roman.
+The pyramid of Cestius dates somewhere between 18 and 12 BC.
+It was a tomb for Caius Cestius, a man of power, wealth and influence.
+It’s the only surviving example of Roman pyramids.
+Pope Alexander VI dismantled the larger pyramid of Romulus during the 16th century to build the steps of St. Peter’s Basilica.

 Just outside the old Aurelian walls of Rome is the church of the Holy Cross in Jerusalem.
 It is an archeological area of an imperial residence dating back to the late second and early third century AD.
-There are remnants of an amphitheatre, large gardens and temples.
-Excavations and restorations unveiled a number of black and white mosaics and colourful frescoes.
+There are remnants of a theatre, extensive gardens and temples.
+Excavations and restorations unveiled several black and white mosaics and colourful frescoes.

 Tempio Rotondo, Temple of Portunus and Bocca della Verita

 Piazza dell Verita is like a jackpot for a blast from the Roman past.
-What was once a meat market is home to the Temple of Hercules, commonly referred to as Tempio Rotondo (Round Temple) due to its shape and the Temple of Portunus.
+What was once a meat market is home to the Temple of Hercules, commonly called Tempio Rotondo (Round Temple) due to its shape and the Temple of Portunus.
 Both date back to the 2nd century BC and are made from Greek marble.

-Here youโll also find the Bocca della Veritas (Mouth of Truth), an ancient Roman drain cover that is shaped like a giant face with an open mouth.
-According to the legend popular in Medieval times, the mouth would swallow a liar’s hand if places in the opening.
+Here, you’ll also find the Bocca della Veritas (Mouth of Truth), an ancient Roman drain cover shaped like a giant face with an open mouth.
+According to medieval legend, if placed in the opening, the mouth would swallow a liar’s hand.

-Information on location, hours of admission and prices.
-For a complete list of ancient monuments in Rome visit Wikipedia.
+For a complete list of ancient monuments in Rome, visit Wikipedia.

-Tivoli was a retreat town for many wealthy Romans, and itโs where Emperor Hadrian built his country villa around 117 AD.
+Tivoli was a retreat town for many wealthy Romans, including Emperor Hadrian, who built his country villa there around 117 AD.
 The peaceful setting and the proximity to numerous aqueducts made this a popular destination for wealthy people of the day.

 Roman ruins of Ostia Antica

-Once a thriving port and a commercial hub, Ostia Antica was one of Romeโs most thriving cities.
-Unlike Pompeii and Herculaneum, the other famous Roman ruins in Italy, Ostia wasnโt destroyed by a natural disaster.
+Rome’s ancient port city of Ostia was a thriving commercial hub and one of the empire’s most prosperous cities.
+Unlike Pompeii and Herculaneum, the other famous Roman ruins in Italy, Ostia wasn’t destroyed by a natural disaster.
 Threats of impending attacks by northern invaders and outbreaks forced the residents to abandon it during the 4th century AD.

-The mud and silt deposits from the sea and the Tiber preserved the city quite well, giving us an insight into Roman life.
-Villas, shops, and theatres left behind provide a look into how the city functioned.
+The mud and silt deposits from the sea and the Tiber River preserved the city well, giving us an insight into Roman life.
+Villas, shops and theatres left behind provide a look into how the city functioned.
 Baths, temples and ossuaries tell us about the daily activities and beliefs of the ancients.

 Roman ruins in and around Naples

-While Naples might not immediately jump to mind when youโre thinking of Roman ruins in Italy, many of them are in this area.
+While Naples might not immediately jump to mind when thinking of Roman ruins in Italy, there are many of them in this area.
 Naples, built on top of ancient ruins, is a treasure trove of history, as is the surrounding area.
 Many of these ancient sites are hidden under the modern city, making it even more fun to discover them.

 Naples